pradosoft/prado-app/README.md

-# Warning: this is a prerelease, and is not usable yet.

 # Prado PHP Framework - Basic appliction project

 PRADO is a component-based and event-driven programming framework for developing Web applications in PHP 5.